danse-inelastic/pyre/docs/pyreOverview.rst

             print self.__doc__
             return

-Notice a component is an instance of the class pyre.inventory.Component.
+The inventory stores all the settings for the component as properties, as well as additional subcomponents as facilities.
+Each of these may have multiple options.
+For example, in the

+By having an explicit place to interact with the component, components gain the ability to control whether they accept a given change, and what to do with that setting.
 External inputs such as those from the command line, a higher-level component, or a GUI, are stored in inventory items.

     '''pyre component template
 Inventory: